Tonight's The Great British Celebrity Bake Off 2020 line up and spoilers

-The second episode of The Great British Celebrity Bake Off airs tonight - here's who's on the line up.
+The third episode of The Great British Celebrity Bake Off airs tonight - here's who's on the line up.

-The Great British Bake Off is back with five episodes for Stand Up To Cancer, starting tonight (March 10) at 8PM on Channel 4.
+The Great British Bake Off returns for 2020 with five episodes for Stand Up To Cancer, continuing with the third instalment tonight (March 24) at 8PM on Channel 4.

-In each episode four celebrities join Sandi Toksvig and Noel Fielding in the tent, aiming to impress judges Paul Hollywood and Prue Leith with their baking skills.
-Only one celebrity in each episode will be awarded with the coveted star baker apron.
+In each episode a new line up of celebrities join hosts Sandi Toksvig and Noel Fielding in the tent, aiming to impress judges Paul Hollywood and Prue Leith with their baking skills.
+Only one star in each episode will be awarded with the coveted star baker apron.

-The next four famous faces being ushered into the Bake Off tent by presenters Sandi Toksvig and Noel Fielding are Oscar winner Richard Dreyfuss, actors Patsy Palmer and James Buckley and TV personality Scarlett Moffatt.
+The next four famous faces being ushered into the Bake Off tent by Sandi and Noel are Queer Eye's resident fashionista Tan France, actress and TV presenter Caroline Quentin, comedian Joel Dommett and British tennis number one Johanna Konta.

 As always, the celebrity bakers will take on three challenges set by judges Paul Hollywood and Prue Leith.

-The first challenge for this week's group is the signature, a classic roulade.
+The first challenge for this week's group is the signature, classic eclairs, before a tough technical involving puff pastry.

-That's followed by a tricky technical, and making their favourite place in the form of a cake for the showstopper challenge.

-Who will flap at the first hurdle and who will be crowned star baker?
+Then for the showstopper, the celebrity contestants must recreate their biggest fears in cake form.

 The bakers are standing up to the challenges, and to cancer, and inspiring viewers to do the same.